 Faculty Job Opportunities

-The Thompson Writing Program at Duke University invites applications for a regular rank, non-tenure track position at the lecturer level to begin July 1, 2017.
-Appointment is for an initial three years, with possible renewal after successful review and contingent upon continued program needs.
+The Thompson Writing Program at Duke University invites applications for a new non-tenure-track, regular-rank position at the lecturer level to begin July 1, 2018.
+This is a ten-month position teaching four courses, one of which will take place during Duke's Summer Sessions.
+Appointment is for an initial three years, with renewal upon completion of successful review.
 Salary is competitive with a strong benefits package, and with opportunities for professional development.

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual’s age, color, disability, genetic information, gender, gender identity, gender expression, national origin, race, religion, sexual orientation, or veteran status.